Craft Emergency Relief Fund

 - Documentation of the emergency.

-- If a medical emergency, provide a written prognosis from your doctor or other health provider.
+- If a medical emergency, provide a written prognosis from your doctor or other health provider and a bill to demonstrate that you have had significant medical expenses.

 - If a theft, provide a copy of the report from the police department and a listing of major items lost.